 Popping the pill changes some women’s hair, usually (thankfully!) for the better.
 Normally, it makes strands luscious, shiny and voluminous.
 But go off the pill and there may be sudden hair loss, along with changes in texture.

 What you can do: Consider all-over colour or highlights, which will plump up the hair cuticles and create instant volume.
-Plus, build body with a thickening shampoo and apply a pea-size dollop of conditioner just to the ends so locks don’t become limp.
+Plus, build body with a thickening shampoo and apply conditioner just to the ends, so locks don’t become limp.

 Hair and hormones: Thyroid troubles

 Hair loss, in fact, is often the first sign of a thyroid disorder, since fluctuating levels of this hormone directly affect your strand’s growth cycle.

 What you can do: The thyroid gland accumulates more toxins than any other organ, so an imbalance of this hormone can accelerate hair loss.
 Counter by switching to organic foods and non-toxic hair products wherever possible.
 Besides this, stock your diet with proteins and give your scalp a daily massage.

 PCOS is caused by an excess of male hormones, which can trigger hair thinning at the front and top of the scalp.
 This is more acute in PCOS sufferers who also have a family history of genetic hair loss (ME!).